MOAA CATAWBA VALLEY CHAPTER

 The Catawba Valley Chapter of the Military Officers Association of America (MOAA) was chartered in 1982.
 It covers a region of North Carolina comprised of six counties: Alexander, Burke, Caldwell, Catawba, Iredell and Lincoln.
-Over the years, the chapter has won three MOAA national 4-Star Levels of Excellence Awards and three 5-Star awards.
-In addition, our Catawba Valley Chapter recently received a 2020 MOAA Levels of Excellence 4-Star Award!
+Over the years, the chapter has won four MOAA national 4-Star Levels of Excellence Awards and five 5-Star awards; the most recent was for year 2022.

 MOAA, including this affiliated Chapter, is dedicated to maintaining a strong national defense and preserving the earned entitlements of all members of the uniformed services.
-The chapter also engages in sensible philanthropic activity, and it provides support to Junior ROTC units that are cultivating the next generation of military professionals and civilian leaders for our nation.
+This local MOAA chapter also engages in sensible philanthropic activity, and it provides support to Junior ROTC units that are cultivating the next generation of military professionals and civilian leaders for our nation.

 Obviously, the chapter also fosters camaradiere amongst its officers.
 General Membership meetings/dinners are held bimonthly at the Lake Hickory Country Club, in Hickory.
 A reservation slip for those events is always provided on the last page of each chapter newsletter.
 For navigation purposes, here is Lake Hickory Country Club's address and phone number:

 430 17th Avenue NW

 Hickory, NC 28601

 Becoming a member of the MOAA Catawba Valley Chapter costs nothing initially because the annual $25 chapter dues are waived for the remainder of the calendar year a member joins.
 Officers may join by printing, completing and mailing in the form located at the “Join Chapter” button of this website.
 Please join our chapter today!